Can I ride horses on a Pennsylvania rail trail?

 My only grumble is that some of their rules are a bit ridiculous.
 Dismount and lead your horse across bridges??
 Umm, maybe not when you’re riding a 16.3hh horse, unless they have benches every 100 feet!

-These two trails combine to run 32 miles along the Allegheny River southwest of Oil City.
+These two trails combine to run 32 miles along the Allegheny River southwest of Oil City, through the historic town of Franklin, ending at Emlenton on I-80.
 The trail is paved with a gravel road adjacent for horses.

-Features include a number of bridges and two LONG tunnels, as well as the Sandy Creek Trail, which crosses overhead on an impressive bridge (see below).
+Features include a number of bridges and two LONG tunnels (probably unlit), as well as the Sandy Creek Trail, which crosses overhead on an impressive bridge (see below).

-At the southeast end near Foxburg the trail gets a little sketchy.
+At the southeast end near Foxburg the trail gets sketchy (2024).
 Hopefully they can continue construction soon.

-This trail crosses the Allegheny River trail on the massive Belmar Bridge and runs 12 miles along the Allegheny River and East Sandy Creek.
+This trail crosses the Allegheny River trail on the massive Belmar Bridge south of Franklin PA and runs 12 miles along the Allegheny River and East Sandy Creek.
 It includes a tunnel and 7 bridges.

 It doesn’t seem like it’s improved as much as some trails, and parking at the west end seems sketchy.
 Otherwise it seems like it is well worth a visit!